-The hard disk drive can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5mm (h) (see "Storage" on page D - 3).
-Follow your operating system's installation instructions, and install all necessary drivers and utilities (see "Driver Installation" on page 4 - 2), when setting up a new hard disk.
+The hard disk drive can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm/7mm (h) (see "Storage" on page D - 3).
+Follow your operating system's installation instructions, and install all necessary drivers and utilities (see Chapter 4), when setting up a new hard disk.